Toddler Play Activities (Indoor, Outdoor, Learning, and Sensory Ideas)

 Age Based Play

-On the days you are stuck inside, simple toddler play activities can save the whole mood of the house.
+On the days you are stuck inside, simple vestibular play activities can save the whole mood of the house.
 Indoor toddler play does not need bins full of supplies.
 A few everyday materials go a long way.

 Try ideas like: